 Every 19 minutes someone dies awaiting a life-saving transplant.
-One person donating can save up to eight lives, in addition to enhancing or improving 50 or more.
+One person donating can save up to eight lives, in addition to enhancing or improving the lives of 50 or more.

-Gundersen Health System partners with University of Wisconsin Hospitals and Clinics for organ transplants.
-When a donor is at Gundersen, the organs can be recovered locally and sent on to UW Health if a donation match has been made.
+Gundersen Health System partners with University of Wisconsin Organ and Tissue program, Wisconsin Tissue Bank, and Lions Eye Bank of Wisconsin to provide transplants to recipients from donor patients.
+When a donor is at Gundersen, organs, tissues, and eyes are recovered locally and sent on to the transplant center where a donation match has been made.

 How Gundersen works with families